MikhailProg/space_game/README.md

 SPACE to shoot.

-W to increase star field speed
+W to increase your speed

-S to decrease star field speed.
+S to decrease your speed.

 ESC to stop the game loop.